Fully ADA Compliant Truncated Dome Technology

 Surface Applied Tiles

 Our Surface Applied tiles (retrofit ADA tile) are designed to install on top of any existing cured concrete surface where the implementation of a tactile detectable warning is required.
-Tile installation includes the use of our Tactile Bond and Seal adhesive along with tamper proof stainless-steel Axius® Fasters for long-term durability.
+Tile installation includes the use of our Tactile Bond and surface applied adhesive along with tamper proof stainless-steel Axius® Fasters for long-term durability.
 The Surface Applied tile offers a simple, more cost-effective alternative to wet set Cast in Place tiles; when the only requirement is to include ADA compliant tiles on an existing concrete surface where all other accessibility requirements are present.
 Surface Applied tiles can be easily cut, allowing the installer flexibility when dealing with unforeseen site conditions; cutting the tiles does not void the warranty.

 Access® Tile’s directional wayfinding tiles (Directional Bar Tiles) are specifically designed to work in unison with the truncated dome tiles.
 These tactile walking surface indicators (TWSI) use a series of bar-shaped tactile surfaces, to create a detectable path.
 A tactile path allows access to all persons, between two spaces or locations.
 These paths are commonly designed with truncated dome tiles to indicate areas where the path begins, ends or splits so the visually disabled user can orient themselves to ensure they are following their desired path.